Sijoma/cloud-storage-file-operator/README.md

 # cloud-storage-file-operator

-// TODO(user): Add simple overview of use/purpose
+Query / Copy files from GCS in a kubernetes native way.

 ## Description

-Query / Copy files from GCS.

 Example CRD: